-Western pond turtles, Columbia Basin pygmy rabbits, Sierra Nevada red foxes and other species native to the Pacific Northwest got some much-needed help this week as the Oregon Zoo Foundation awarded $25,000 to seven conservation efforts around the region through its Future for Wildlife grant program.
+California condors, western pond turtles, Columbia Basin pygmy rabbits and other species native to the Pacific Northwest got some much-needed help this week as the Oregon Zoo Foundation awarded $25,000 among six regional conservation efforts through its Future for Wildlife grant program.

-"The Future for Wildlife program works to protect threatened and endangered species and the ecosystems in which they live," said Dr. Nadja Wielebnowski, the zoo's conservation and research manager.
+"The Pacific Northwest Future for Wildlife program works locally to protect threatened and endangered species and the ecosystems that we all share," said Dr. Nadja Wielebnowski, the zoo's conservation and research manager.

 Grants were awarded to the following organizations:

-- Washington Department of Fish and Wildlife: $5,000 to support pygmy rabbit recovery in the Columbia Basin.
+- Washington Department of Fish and Wildlife: $4,500 to support northern leopard frog egg-mass surveys and translocation.

 To learn more about the Future for Wildlife program and how to apply for grants, contact firstname.lastname@example.org or email@example.com.
 To learn more about supporting the program, contact the Oregon Zoo Foundation at 503-220-2493.